SnickeyX/156a_learning_sys/notes/wk1_learning_problem.md

 - i.e., the probability of the picked $g$ approximating $\mu$ with $\nu$ and going beyond the upper bound set is always going to be less than the sum of the union probability bound of every $h \in H$. ($g$ is just one of the $h$'s and there are $M$ $h$'s and the R.H.S of the inequality is the same for all)
 - this is sorta dumb but it is correct
 - how we actually solve the issues of possibly having infinite $h$'s is tackled in later notes, because as you can imagine at the moment, as $M$ tends to infinity, the probability of our approximation going above the set upper bound gets bounded by infinity -> which is not a very useful thing to infer at all.

+## Discussion Notes
+- this lecture's content is meant to be general, i.e. these concepts hold for any probability dist., hypothesis set and target function
+-